Brilliant Live Adventures: At the Kit Kat Klub (Live New York 99)

 David Bowie At The Kit Kat Klub (Live New York 99) was announced on 17 March 2021 for release on 2 April 2021.
-The concert, part of Bowie's short Hours Tour, was recorded and filmed on 19 November 1999 in front of an invite-only audience of fans and contest winners.
+The concert, part of Bowie's Hours Tour, was recorded and filmed on 19 November 1999 in front of an invite-only audience of fans and contest winners.
 The recording was webcast on 7 December 1999 as part of the American Express Blue Concert series via Liveonline.net and the audio recording was broadcast by SFX Radio network on the same date.
-An edited audio recording was officially released in 1999 as a 12-track promotional CD and three of the songs from the performance, "Seven"; "Something in the Air" and "The Pretty Things Are Going to Hell", appeared on the CD single of "Seven" (2000).
-The source for this release is the promotional CD and so once again this is an abridged recording.
+An edited audio recording was officially released in 1999 as a 12-track promotional CD-R and three of the songs from the performance, "Seven"; "Something in the Air" and "The Pretty Things Are Going to Hell", appeared on the CD single of "Seven" (2000).
+The source for this release is the promotional CD-R and so once again this is an abridged recording.
 Five of the songs performed that night are missing: "Drive In Saturday"; "Cracked Actor"; "Ashes to Ashes"; "Repetition" and "Rebel Rebel".